istio/istio.io/content/en/docs/ops/deployment/security-model/index.md

 In this scenario, a Kubernetes account with permissions to deploy Istio resources (``networking.istio.io/v1``) is compromised.

 Such a compromised account gives the attacker control to deploy resources to manage traffic in the service mesh.
-While traffic management CRDs are _namespaced resources_, they affect the routing behavior of traffic from services outside the Namespace and thus the security of the service mesh.
+While traffic management CRDs are _namespaced resources_, they affect the routing behavior of traffic from services outside the namespace and thus the security of the service mesh.

 For instance, a `VirtualService` deployed with the [mesh gateway option](/docs/reference/config/networking/virtual-service/#VirtualService-gateways) enables Man-in-the-Middle attacks within the service mesh.
 The attacker-controlled service can: